Fengtian clique: Politics

-As Inspector-General of the Three Northeastern Provinces, Zhang was responsible for overseeing civil and military affairs for Manchuria.
+As Inspector-General of the Three Northeastern Provinces, Zhang oversaw civil and military affairs for Manchuria.
 Additionally, he was both the civil and military governor of Fengtian Province.
 After the First Zhili–Fengtian War in 1922, Zhang distanced himself heavily from the Zhili clique who dominated Beijing and the National Government, creating the Three Northeastern Provinces Defense Headquarters (Dongsansheng Baoan Silingbu), merging the position of Inspector-General and the Fengtian Military Governor.
 Wang Yongjiang was given control of the civilian government of Fengtian Province.
 The military governors of Jilin and Heilongjiang provinces became deputy commanders-in-chief.
 Civilian governors were also put in Jilin and Heilongjiang so as to distribute power within their provincial governments.

 The Fengtian Army consisted of, at first, a tight-knit group of militia commanders.
 After Zhang Zuolin took power, new officers were brought in, all with different military and educational backgrounds.
 One of these, Yang Yuting, brought other Shikan Gakkou graduates to Fengtian, and became Zhang's Chief of Staff.
 Other officers were brought in from the Staff College of Beijing, their informal leader being Guo Songling.
 The officers broke into their own internal cliques - the "Shikan Clique" and the "Staff College Clique".
 The Shikan Clique wanted to intervene in Chinese politics more directly and actively, while the Staff College Clique opposed many military ventures.
 In 1924, Guo was given no posts in China proper, and rebelled in November 1925, causing the Shikan Clique to take control of military affairs and Manchurian politics until the execution of Yang Yuting and Chang Yinhuai.

 This civil–military system was rearranged in 1926 after the Fengtian victory in the Second Zhili–Fengtian War with the establishment of the Anguojun (National Pacification Army, not to be confused with Yoshiko Kawashima's army of the same name).
 The Anguojun Headquarters was very similar to the Three Northeastern Provinces Defense Headquarters, with its main difference being that it was located in Beijing instead of Mukden.
 In June 1927, Zhang Zuolin was appointed Grand Marshal (Generalissimo) of the Republic of China (not to be confused with Chiang Kai-shek).
 The Anguojun headquarters was reorganized into the Grand Marshal Government.
-The Three Northeastern Provinces Defense Headquarters was reorganized into the Grand Marshal Headquarters, and was expanded to control the Anguojun under Yang Yuting.
-The Ministry of War controlled the operations of the Army, Navy, and the Air Force.
+The Three Northeastern Provinces Defense Headquarters was reorganized into the Grand Marshal Headquarters and was expanded to control the Anguojun under Yang Yuting.
+The Ministry of War controlled the operations of the Army, Navy, and Air Force.
 However, Zhang had the final say in everything, while power was delegated to his subordinates in these organizations, something which said subordinates exploited.